ACCESS-NRI/schema/experiment_asset.md

 # Experiment asset

-*A collection of datasets that each may comprise many data assets.*
+*A collection of one or more datasets that each may comprise one or more data assets.*

 Example: an ACCESS-CM2 historical run comprising many netcdf files (data assets) that can be merged into distinct datasets (e.g. atmospheric daily data, ocean monthly data etc)